v-bright/Heat/README.md

 # Heat

-Heat is a project created with the sole purpose of applying heat map data and annotations to an image retrieved using the Google Maps Static API.
+Heat is a project that applies heat map data and annotations to an image retrieved using the Google Maps Static API.

 > Heat, static, map, generation, C#, NET